Stencyl/stencylpedia/block-reference/scene/view.md

 ![shake-start](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/3%20-%20View/shake-start.png)

-Shake the screen.
+Shakes the screen for the specified time.
 Good for conveying explosions or earthquakes.
-1 is a good intensity.
+Intensity specifies how "violent" the shaking is.

 ```
-startShakingScreen(0 / 100, 0);
+startShakingScreen([NUMBER] / 100, [NUMBER]);
 ```

 ***